 gmp$pop <- round(gmp$gmp/gmp$pcgmp)

-gmp <- gmp %>% mutate(a_0.125 = 6611*(gmp/pcgmp)^(1/8),
+option to give each curve a different color (of your choice).gmp <- gmp %>% mutate(a_0.125 = 6611*(gmp/pcgmp)^(1/8),

 a_0.1 = 6611*(gmp/pcgmp)^0.1, a_0.15 = 6611*(gmp/pcgmp)^0.15)